 Check the nail cuticles.
 Remember that elephants have sweat glands in their cuticles.
 Cuticles should not be too short as this may facilitate the invasion of micro-organisms.
 However, they should also not be too long.
 Elephants seem to care for their nails by rubbing them along hard objects or their own legs.
 Overgrown cuticles may result in accumulation of sweat: when trimmed these cuticles or when pressure is excerted on the cuticles, watery fluid may be discharged (see video).

 The nails should not be longer than the pad, as they do not bear weigth when the elephant is standing still nor during walking (see video).
 Long nails can easily develop a tear.

 The pad of the sole must be thick and have a distinct pattern of grooves.
 When wear is insufficient, the grooves may become too deep and form an easy entrance for dirt and microbes, which may result in a sole abscess.
 Too much wear results in a smooth surface and a thin pad, vulnerable for deeper sole lesions.

 Examination of the eyes:

 Elephants have no nasolacrimal duct, so tears run constantly through skin grooves down their face.
 The area around the eyes is often wet.

 The cornea should be clear.

-The iris of an elephant varies in color from tan, yellow, brown or the combinations.
+The iris of an elephant varies in color from tan, yellow, brown or combinations.

 Blepharospasm is a strong indication for ocular disease.

 Cataract (white central spot) and keratitis (diffuse, superficial cloudiness of cornea) is frequently seen in elephants.
-Vision can be checked by passing the light bundle of a flashlight (telephone) from the ear over the eye (blinking reflex).
+Vision can be checked by passing the light bundle of a flashlight (cell phone) from the ear over the eye (blinking reflex).